B1) PCFG

 The constraint that probabilities sum to 1 for each non-terminal is not arbitrary.
 It is a fundamental mathematical requirement.

-Normalization ensures that:
+Normalization guarantees that:

 Counter-example — what happens without normalization?